-4.1 The extensive public consultation process has revealed a series of issues that are of concern or a source of anxiety to local residents and businesses.
+The extensive public consultation process has revealed a series of issues that are of concern or a source of anxiety to local residents and businesses.
 The same process also identified the features and characteristics of the parish about which people are proud and wish to see protected or enhanced.
 Together, these results have been used to generate the eight aims and objectives of the Hawkhurst Neighbourhood Plan.
 These are the guiding principles of the plan and are designed to strike the right balance between protection and enhancement.
-All eight objectives are of equal importance.

-4.2 The planning policies are written to help the plan deliver these objectives.
+The range of planning policies are written in such as way as to help the plan meet these objectives.
 Each policy is referenced against the key objectives that are of greatest relevance to it.
 The eight objectives will also serve as useful monitoring of the plan moving forward.